Exeter

 5. The Exeter Mystery Treasure Trail

 A superb way to explore the city, The Exeter Mystery Treasure Trail is a self-guided and Spy Mission-themed tour for anyone aged six and above.
-Your family will start just a 10-minute walk from Exeter Central station at Southernhay East, and you’ll be taken on a 2.5 mile journey using the trail booklet provided.
+The trail now follows a detective style mystery storyline, starting at Exeter’s historic Piazza and guiding families through the Quay and Cathedral areas.
+Your family will start just a 10-minute walk from Exeter Central station at Southernhay East, and you’ll be taken on a 2-mile journey using the trail booklet provided.
+The adventure usually takes around two hours to complete and can be enjoyed at your own pace.
 Kids will need to don their thinking caps as they’re encouraged to crack the codes along the way and complete the mission.
+If you get stuck, a text message hint service is available to help you along.
 The magnificent feat will also take you past landmarks including Exeter Cathedral, the Catacombs and Rougemont Gardens and Castle.

 6. Canoeing down Exeter Quay